 Mary had gently instructed us to keep exploring what operating from the heart felt like when we’d broke for lunch.
 One of the women looked exhausted on the couch.
 Another went outside for a moment and cried.
 I felt myself gazing out the window at the sunshine and the beautiful countryside surrounding the rural home where we were gathered.
 My heart wanted to be out there.
 It wanted to explore and see and play.

 So I helped clean the dishes after lunch, and quietly took my purse with me outside.
-I felt a tinge of guilt leaving the group, but knew I didn’t have to worry.
+I felt a twinge of guilt leaving the group, but knew I didn’t have to worry.
 I was listening to my heart again after all.

 The day was so beautiful, and the quaint town of Bastrop nearby was calling me to go relax and explore it.
 I left the retreat in gratitude and followed my heart where it was leading me next.